Are you a currently enrolled in the Prairie Horticulture Certificate?

 Become familiar with PAWS

 PAWS is your personalized access to web services at the University of Saskatchewan.
 It is a customizable web environment used by all members of the university community.
-This is where you will find information about classes, registration, tuition and fees, scholarships and bursaries, textbooks and more.
-After you have been admitted to the University of Saskatchewan, log in to PAWS to update your profile, including your preferred name, contact details and more.
+This is where you will find information about classes, registration, tuition, scholarships, textbooks, transcripts, graduation and more.
+After you have been admitted to the University of Saskatchewan, log into PAWS to update your profile, including your preferred name, contact details and more.

 Recommended PAWS channels to add to favourites are: